gausspy/gausspy/docs/tutorial.rst

     pickle.dump(data, open(FILENAME, 'w'))

-A plot of the spectrum constructed above is included in Fig.
+A plot of the spectrum constructed above is included below:
-:num:`#multiple-gaussians`.

 .. _multiple-gaussians: